CambridgeEngineering/PartIA-Computing-Lent-doc/getting-started.rst

 your own computer, and are common for Linux distributions, macOS and Windows.
 The tools are already installed on the computers in the DPO.

 #.
-Download the Anaconda environment
+Download and install the Anaconda environment
-   (https://www.continuum.io/downloads) and install.
+   (https://www.anaconda.com/download/).
 Select the Python 3 version for download.

 #.
 Download and install Git (https://git-scm.com/downloads).
 The
    default installation options are suitable.